Deer-Spangle/faexport/README.md

 This application can be run on Heroku, just add an instance of 'Redis To Go' for caching.
 Rather than uploading `settings.yml`, set the environment variable `FA_COOKIE` to the generated cookie you gathered from FA.

+## Prometheus metrics and security

+There are a number of metrics exposed at `/metrics`, which can be used for observability and such.
+Metrics are available for deployed version, error rates, request/response times, and usage patterns between endpoints and format types.
+Metrics are grouped into API metrics, and scraper metrics.
+Scraper metrics are prefixed with "faexport_scraper", API endpoint metrics are prefixed with "faexport_endpoint", and all others are prefixed with just "faexport_".

+The prometheus metrics endpoint can be secured with basic auth by passing a PROMETHEUS_PASS environment variable.
+This will set the password for the `/metrics` endpoint, with a blank username.
+This environment variable can be passed to locally running instances, or to docker or docker compose.